ucgmsim/nzgd_map_from_webplate/readme.md

 `FROM python:3.12-alpine`

 **Explanation:**
-Specifies the base image for the Docker container using the official Python 3.12 image based on Alpine Linux, which is a lightweight distribution suitable for production environments.
+Specifies that Alpine Linux be used as the base image for the Docker container.
+Ubuntu Linux can also be used, but the resulting images are approximately 10 times larger

 **File line:**
 `RUN apk add --no-cache git nginx sqlite-libs uwsgi-python3`

 **Explanation:**
 Uses Alpine’s package manager (`apk`) to install the necessary packages (git, nginx, sqlite libraries, and uwsgi for Python3) without caching, which helps keep the image size small.

 **File line:**
 `RUN mkdir -p /data`